 To get away from the noise, I wanted to move my booth and computer as far from the windows as possible, but the quietest spot in the room had no electrical outlets that were within reach.
 I should have brought an extension cord, but because I hadn’t, I ended up placing everything on the desk by the window.
 Have a listen:

-The question is: did placing my microphone inside the Porta-Booth® Pro make a huge difference?
+The question is: did placing my microphone inside the Porta-Booth® Plus make a huge difference?

 Am I happy with the end result?
 Not really.
 Most of the background noise is gone, but it sounds strangely distorted.
 Audio engineering is part art, part science and boy, do I have a lot to learn!